Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/migration-guide.md

 # Guide for migrating to com.azure:azure-messaging-servicebus from com.microsoft.azure:azure-servicebus

-This guide is intended to assist in the migration to version 7 of the Service Bus client library [`com.azure:azure-messaging-servicebus`](https://search.maven.org/artifact/com.azure/azure-messaging-servicebus) from version 3 of [`com.microsoft.azure:azure-servicebus`](https://search.maven.org/artifact/com.microsoft.azure/azure-servicebus/).
+This guide is intended to assist in the migration to [`com.azure:azure-messaging-servicebus`](https://search.maven.org/artifact/com.azure/azure-messaging-servicebus) from version 3 of [`com.microsoft.azure:azure-servicebus`](https://search.maven.org/artifact/com.microsoft.azure/azure-servicebus/).
 It